Customers call, agents resolve their queries, managers supervise, all things seem to run their course…

 However, it exists and is widely used in B2C.

 First Call Close KPI covers the number of call closes (let’s say, sales) on the first call with respect to the total number of calls made by agents.
-It’s believed that sales reps with high First Call Close rate are bordering on reality and are doing a really fantastic job to sell efficiently.
+It’s believed that sales reps with high First Call Close rates are bordering on reality and are doing a really fantastic job to sell efficiently.

 How to measure the First Call Close rate?